Home » Knowledge Library » Lifeline, Tether & Rappel

 2: The Anchor

 The Anchor.
-There are many anchors for a rope in a tree, but for a rappel system, the climber needs a retrievable anchor, allowing retrieval of the rope after the climber has safely arrived at the ground.
-JRB prefers the Maverick / Super Maverick hitch.
-The anchor is listed before the rope, because the anchor chosen can affect the length of the rope we need.
+There are many anchors for a rope in a tree, but for a rappel system, the climber needs a retrievable anchor, allowing retrieval of the rope after the climber has safely rappelled to the ground.
+JRB recommends the Bloodgood hitch for beginners and the Maverick Hitch for more advanced climbers.

 3: The Rope